Course overview

 Subject adjustment

 A study score of 35 in Biology, any English, Food Studies or Health and Human Development equals 3 aggregate points per study.
 A study score of 30 in Chemistry, Maths: Mathematical Methods or Maths: Specialist Mathematics equals 3 aggregate points per study.
-A study score of 30 in Biology, any English, Food Studies, Health and Human Development or Maths: Further Mathematics equals 2 aggregate points per study.
+A study score of 30 in Biology, any English, Food Studies, Health and Human Development or Maths: General Mathematics equals 2 aggregate points per study.
 A study score of 20 in Chemistry, Maths: Mathematical Methods or Maths: Specialist Mathematics equals 2 aggregate points per study.
 Overall maximum of 12 points.

 Access and equity

-Special entry access schemes (SEAS) enable Deakin to consider disadvantaged circumstances you may have experienced and the impact upon your studies.
-SEAS also allows us to identify if you’re from under-represented groups when making selection decisions for some courses.
-SEAS does not exempt you from meeting any of the course entry requirements.
-Learn more about Deakin’s special entry access schemes.
+Equity schemes and scholarships, formerly known as Special Entry Access Schemes (SEAS), enable Deakin to consider any disadvantaged circumstances you may have experienced and how these have impacted your studies.
+Equity schemes help us identify whether you are from an under-represented group when making selection decisions for certain courses.
+It's important to note that participation in an equity scheme does not exempt you from meeting the standard course entry requirements.
+Learn more about Deakin's equity schemes and scholarships.

 Elite Athlete Program